Seal of Dane County County of Dane

 • Adult Humanitarian (age 18+)

-Awards are presented annually at the Martin Luther King Jr. Celebration, which will be held on Monday, January 19, 2026.
+Awards are presented annually at the Martin Luther King Jr. Celebration every January.

 To nominate, please submit an application one of the following ways: